BrianNathanWhite/BrianNathanWhite/README.md

 ### Hi, I'm Brian.

-Biostatistician at Wake Forest School of Medicine.
+Biostatistician at the Wake Forest School of Medicine.
 Finishing my PhD in Statistics at UNC Chapel Hill.

 I work on extreme value theory, Bayesian spatial modeling, and climate-health applications.